sveltejs/svelte-eslint-parser/README.md

     "svelteFeatures": {
       /* -- Experimental Svelte Features -- */
       /* It may be changed or removed in minor versions without notice. */
+      // This option is for Svelte 5.
+The default value is `true`.
-      // If true, it will analyze Runes.
+      // If `false`, ESLint will not recognize rune symbols.
-      // By default, it will try to read `compilerOptions.runes` from `svelte.config.js`.
+      // If not configured this option, The parser will try to read the option from `compilerOptions.runes` from `svelte.config.js`.
-      // However, note that if the file cannot be parsed by static analysis, it will behave as false.
+      // If `parserOptions.svelteConfig` is not specified and the file cannot be parsed by static analysis, it will behave as `true`.
-      "runes": false,
+      "runes": true,
       /* -- Experimental Svelte Features -- */
       /* It may be changed or removed in minor versions without notice. */
       // Whether to parse the `generics` attribute.